qiayuanl/resume/content/project/rm_highlight/index.md

 {{< youtube 5iE0kwIj1Mk >}}

 # Vision Tracking
-Videos below show a system that detects and predicts the movement of the robot's armor, tracks the armor with a gimbal, and boosts the ball to hit the armor considering the flying time.
+Videos below show a system that detects and predicts the movement of the robot's armor, tracks the armor with a gimbal then boosts the ball to hit the armor considering the flying time.

 {{< youtube -lmzZzkQu4M >}}
 {{< youtube IM9R276mT24 >}}

+# Gravity Comper